kubernetes-retired/kubernetes-anywhere/README.md

 ## Using TLS

+> **Please note** that this currently requires Docker version 1.10, for the mount propagation feature.
+We are continously testing release candidates to make sure all is well.

 Thanks to WeaveDNS we can create a certificate for fixed `kube-apiserver.weave.local` domain name.

 One way to distribute the certificates and configuration files for all the components is via containers.